MoneyINC Logo

 Forest Glen, Winnetka

-Illinois is often described as a microcosm of the entire United States.
+Illinois is often described as a microcosm of the United States.
 It's certainly true that it has a little something of everything.
-From big, sprawling cities to tiny little backwaters, natural attractions to urban thrills, this is a state that manages to pack a lot in.
+You can get everything from big, sprawling cities to tiny little backwaters, natural attractions, and urban thrills.
+These all make Illinois a state that manages to pack a lot in.

-For Illinois residents with the benefit of big paychecks and mammoth savings accounts, there's certainly no lack of places to live.
+As a result, Illinois residents, with the benefit of big paychecks and mammoth savings accounts, certainly have no lack of places to live.
 But which of the state's neighborhoods rank as the wealthiest?
-Find out now as we run through the 20 richest neighborhoods in Illinois.
+Find out now as we run through the 20 richest neighborhoods in Illinois to learn more!

 20. North Centre, Chicago